Due to the nation wide Internet shutdown we have extended the deadline for seven constitutive days.

-The target audience for this training consists of employees of ministries such as the Ministry of Peace, the Ministry of Labour and Social Affairs, the Ministry of Women and Child Affairs and their regional counterparts, media, political party officials, civil society organizations, police forces, prosecutors, and judges.
+The target audience for this training is employees of different ministries (and their regional counterparts) such as the Ministry of Health, Ministry of Labor and Social Affairs, Ministry of Peace, Ministry of Women and Child Affairs, and the security services staff members of various civil society organizations would also be interested.

-Accordingly, the Center wants to recruit a highly qualified and motivated academic to prepare a training manual on ‘elections and human rights’.
+Accordingly, the Center wants to recruit a highly qualified and motivated academic to prepare a training manual on ‘states of emergency and human rights’.

-The author should have an educational qualification of at least Master’s / PhD degree in law, human rights, or political science.
+- The author should have an educational qualification of at least Master’s / PhD degree in law, human rights, political science, or related fields.

 - The author should have a solid background in human rights issues.

 - The author should have a good publication record in English.
 Experience with preparing training manuals and teaching materials will be given particular consideration.

 - The author should have a commitment and demonstrated ability to work in a collaborative environment.

 3. Fees and Payment